papandreou/node-cachedfs/README.md

     cachedFs = new CachedFs({max: 104857600});
 ```

-or when patch the built-in `fs` module in-place:
+or when patching the built-in `fs` module in-place:

 ```javascript
 var CachedFs = require('cachedfs');